project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

   2. Project all the points in the region to the plane

-  3. Transform the projected points into a hull (the hull needs to be 2d), this can either create a convex or concave hull.
+  3. Transform the projected points into a hull.
+This hull can either be made convex or concave hull, hence the name CHullFinder.
      PCL handles this for us.

   4. Add the found hull, the parameters of the plane it is in and a vector of the indices to vectors for future use.